P1kachu/talking-with-cars/notes/fiat-500.md

 0218a006[6] => Speed1
 0218a006[7] => Speed2

-### 0618a001

-> Suppositions, need to be verified

-- Some consumption ?

 ### 0810a000
 0810a000[2] => Rises with force applied on brakes.
 Real meaning unknown.
 ABS
                trigger ?